 Tennis is full of fine examples of players who've lost the plot and ‘Super Brat’ John McEnroe was arguably the finest exponent of letting it all out (often to his advantage); his ‘You can not be serious’ moment becoming the stuff of tennis legend.
 Some tennis players have even been known to beat themselves up on court in the heat of competition!
 We’ve compiled some of the finest examples available on youtube of tennis stars who’ve lost the plot in the heat of battle.

-Mikhail Youzhny hits himself
+Mikhail Youzhny - Hits himself and draws blood

 Tennis fans could have been forgiven for thinking that this was some sort of fake joke, after all it was April 1st when Russian tennis star Mikhail Youzhny decided to take it out on himself after losing a point in a tie-break with Nicolas Almagro.
 Hitting a relatively easy return into the net, he then decided to take it out on his head and hit himself three times with the frame of his tennis racket, drawing blood.
 Amazingly, despite requiring medical attention, he won the next seven points, taking the tie-breaker and also the match.

-John McEnroe’s ‘You can not be serious’
+John McEnroe - ‘You can not be serious’

-Marat Safin — the angriest man in tennis?
+Marat Safin - The angriest man in tennis?

 While some players like to take their anger out on the umpire or themselves, others prefer to do it to their rackets and other things around.
 Marat Safin was master at all of the above.
 A quick search on youtube reveals him to be one the biggest racket smashers and moaners is the game.
 Countless times the former world number one has taken it out on his racket and the umpire.
 This little video displays the good, the bad, and the ugly side of Safin who always ensured he had a smashin' time on court.